whitefrt/pgpskype/README.md

 changelog:
 ----------
+* [003]: close vanilla skype conversation windows when encrypted
+* [003]: mark encrypted messages as seen
+* [003]: start the skype client if not running
+* [003]: proper display of user names [displayname vs handle vs fullname]
+* [003]: dynamically attach to the skype client when closed/reopened
+* [003]: moved win32 specifics to Win32.cs
 * [002]: increased encryption to 2048 bits RSA-AES256 combination (from 1024 bits RSA-CRYPT5) -> increased loading time
 * [002]: increased randomized secret phrase to 128 characters (from 32 characters)
 * [002]: refactored code